-Dr Daphne Su-Lyn Gardner, Consultant from the Department of Endocrinology at Singapore General Hospital shares some healthcare essentials for type 1 diabetes.
+Dr Daphne Su-Lyn Gardner, Senior Consultant from the Department of Endocrinology at Singapore General Hospital (SGH), shares some healthcare essentials for type 1 diabetes.

 "Type 1 diabetes is a lifelong condition, knowing how to monitor your health and look after yourself holistically helps to keep you in check and minimise future complications,” says